 "What I find rewarding is the preservation of history and the camaraderie with other members.
-It doesn't matter where you served, what you did... we all get on well and joke and carry on as if we're still 18-year-olds."
-IF- ABOVE LEFT: Many of Pittsworth's veterans are members of the Sub Branch.
+It doesn't matter where you served, what you did... we all get on well and joke and carry on as if we're

+ABOVE LEFT:

+Many of Pittsworth's veterans are members of the Sub Branch.